bytewax/search-session/README.md

 https://github.com/bytewax/search-session/blob/1fe98f31a2269c17f65edd7b5d46cb904d812e74/dataflow.py#L108-L109

 Now that we have a Dataflow, and some input, we can add a series of **steps** to the dataflow.
 Steps are made up of **operators**, that provide a "shape" of transformation, and **logic functions**, that you supply to do your specific transformation.
-[You can read more about all the operators in our documentation.](/docs/getting-started/operators/)
+[You can read more about all the operators in our documentation.](https://www.bytewax.io/docs/getting-started/operators)

 Our first task is to make sure to group incoming events by user since no session deals with multiple users.

 All Bytewax operators that perform grouping require that their input be in the form of a `(key, value)` tuple, where `key` is the string the dataflow will group by before passing to the operator logic.

-The operator which modifies all data flowing through it is [map](/apidocs#bytewax.Dataflow.map).
+The operator which modifies all data in the stream, one at a time, is [map](https://www.bytewax.io/apidocs/bytewax.dataflow#bytewax.dataflow.Dataflow.map).
 The map operator takes a Python function as an argument and that function will transform the data, one at a time.

 https://github.com/bytewax/search-session/blob/94f8f84be881e15c431b29dfd86bd347c6387a06/dataflow.py#L111-L112